h0rv/h0rv.github.io/content/about.md

 **Hi, I am Robby!** I am a software engineer and digital minimalist.

-I am passionate about open souce, infrastructure, and AI.
+I am passionate about open source, infrastructure, and AI.
 Additionally, I care deeply about the effects that technologies have on society, in particular: addictive technologies, detrimental consquences of centralization, and AI.